Unit 5 - Practice Quiz

 C. Checking if left_diagonal + right_diagonal == column.

-D. Checking if left_diagonal & right_diagonal & column equals $0$.
+D. Checking if left_diagonal ^ right_diagonal ^ column is $0$ at the candidate position.

 43 Consider a bipartite graph where $|U|